spiral/docs/odm/standalone.md

 dump($model->serializeData());
 ```

-> Standalone ODM usage can be useful to validate complex data.
+> Standalone ODM usage can be useful when validating complex data.

 ## Json Documents
-One potential option how ODM component can be used in application without connection to MongoDB databases is using `JsonDocument`.
-Such class extends `DocumentEntity` and implements ORM `ActiveAccessorInterface`.
-As result this object can be used to represent structured json data in your ORM Records:
+One potential option for how the ODM component can be used in your application without a connection to MongoDB databases is by using `JsonDocument`.
+This class extends the `DocumentEntity` and implements the ORM `ActiveAccessorInterface`.
+As a result, this object can be used to represent the structured json data in your ORM Records:

 ```php
 class Data extends Record